SarathLUN/basic-linux-for-developers/README.md

 ## Why developer need to know Linux?

-- More or less, we will manage servers in microservices architecture
+- In microservices architecture, more or less, we will need to hand-on Linux server
 - Almost every server are linux, event the container
 - If you are a full-stack engineer, you may need to cover everything from infrastructure to system architecture, application architecture, then coding

 ## Objectives:

+- Not to be a system administrator, but at least, this will support some part of your work
 - Get ready for full-stack engineering
-- Get ready to understand the concept of containerization
+- Get ready to explore containerization
-- Get ready to start IaaC, SAaaC
+- Get ready to start exploring IaaC, SAaaC, and more...
 - To share some basic command lines those are needed for daily development operation